HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Sample prompt:

-"Write a 60-second beginner-friendly script for a personal finance TikTok about building an emergency fund.
+"Write a 60-second, beginner-friendly script for a personal finance TikTok about building an emergency fund.
 The tone should be confident, informative, and relatable for a young person.
-End with a CTA to sign up via the link in my bio."
+End with a call to action asking viewers to sign up using the link in my bio."

 Step 2: Add key talking points